MAS KiwiSaver Scheme Review

 - There are no joining fees, no exit fees, no performance fees, and you can transfer between funds for free as many times as you want.

 - The funds are active funds meaning a team of investment managers are responsible for selecting undervalued equities to anticipate that their share price will go up in the short to medium term.
-This has more risk and also has the potential for greater returns over an index fund.
-Our guide to index (passive) vs active funds has more details.

 - No two funds are directly comparable, so it's essential to shop around and compare fund objectives as well as fund fees if you're serious about having the biggest KiwiSaver nest-egg possible.

-Seven Must-Know MAS KiwiSaver Facts
+Seven Must-Know MAS KiwiSaver Scheme Facts

-MAS KiwiSaver isn't as well known as the likes of Milford, Fisher Funds and Simplicity, but it has a track record of market-leading returns quarter after quarter.
+The MAS KiwiSaver Scheme isn't as well known as the likes of Milford, Fisher Funds and Simplicity, but it has a track record of market-leading returns quarter after quarter.
 Our must-know facts below highlight key information about the scheme and who is behind it.

-The scheme's performance continues to be strong, but past results are no guarantee of future growthThe funds have 5+ years of performance data and have reported consistently strong results per Morningstar data.
+The scheme's performance continues to be strong, but past results are no guarantee of future growthThe funds have 10 years of performance data and have reported consistently strong results per Morningstar data.
 MAS doesn't promote the performance of its funds like other KiwiSaver schemes do (and some of them arguably do it quite aggressively).
-Instead, it likely prefers to focus on improving the quality of its is scheme and keep fees low to benefit its members.
+Instead, it likely prefers to focus on improving the quality of its scheme and keep fees low to benefit its members.

 |

-It doesn't matter what your employer's default KiwiSaver provider or fund is - you can select MAS KiwiSaver and the fund you wantMAS KiwiSaver is open for everyone, meaning you don't have to work in healthcare etc. While MAS KiwiSaver may be unknown to your employer, you're 100% entitled to pick it as your provider, just as you are with any KiwiSaver scheme.
+It doesn't matter what your employer's default KiwiSaver provider or fund is - you can select the MAS KiwiSaver Scheme and the fund you wantThe MAS KiwiSaver Scheme is open for everyone, meaning you don't have to work in healthcare etc. While the MAS KiwiSaver Scheme may be unknown to your employer, you're 100% entitled to pick it as your provider, just as you are with any KiwiSaver scheme.

 |